philippkraft/cmf/documentation/tutorial/atmosphere/CmfTutIntercept.md

 ### Setup code

-1\. we create a project and a cell (you know this stuff by now...)
-2. We add a layer of 1m depth 3.
-We add a groundwater boundary condition with free drainage
+1. we create a project and a cell (you know this stuff by now...)
+2. We add a layer of 1m water capacity
+3. We add a groundwater boundary condition with free drainage

 ~~~~~~~~~~~~~{.py}